seanclancy/CV-GoogleSheets/README.md

   * `bib` - This folder contains the .bib files generated from GoogleSheets.
 These form the various bibliographies used throughout the CV.
   * `docs` - This folder contains the main sections of the CV.
 Each section has its own markdown file.
+  * `hyndman` - For rendering the `hyndman` version.
+I have modified the template stored in the `vitae` library folder.
+A copy is included in here until I figure out how to point to it.
+    + I changed the bullet type and colored it by the headcolor.
+I also added a package to support tables.
+    + The `_bookdown.yml` file points to a different file to generate the skills section, as I could not insert the LaTeX formatting for this section from Awesome-CV into Hyndman.
+This will eventually point to several different files that render `vitae`'s brief entires (`with`, `what`, `when`, `where`, `why`) differently and thus the data coming from Google needs to be assigned differently.

 ## Updating the CV